Entanglement-assisted quantum speedup: Beating local quantum speed limits

-Somewhat separated from the research on general speed limits, the evolution of entanglement has been studied; see, e.g., Refs. \cite{WBPS06,FABWR07,TMB08,I09,G10,LZWLHTY17} for diverse physical scenarios.
+Somewhat separated from the research on general speed limits, the evolution of entanglement has been studied; see, e.g., Refs. \cite{WBPS06,FABWR07,TMB08,I09,G10,LZWLHTY17}.
 For instance, this led to notions like sudden death (and sudden birth) of entanglement \cite{YE04,YE09}.
 In general, input-output maps can be characterized according to their entangling capabilities to quantify the generation of output entanglement \cite{ZHHH01,GG12,MR13,SV15}.
-Beyond that, specific equations of motions render it possible to dynamically probe entanglement \cite{KMTKAB08,SW17,SW20}.
-In addition, found relations between quantum causality and entanglement are rather interesting from a fundamental perspective \cite{ABCFGB15,B16}.
-However, entanglement is mostly discussed at each point in time separability---not actually addressing the entangling power of the dynamics itself---or is studied in terms of input-output relations between the initial and final time---missing out on the entanglement for all intermediate times.
-Importantly, a relation of the entanglement dynamics to quantum speed limits has not been established to date.
+Beyond that, specific equations of motion render it possible to dynamically probe entanglement \cite{KMTKAB08,SW17,SW20}.
+Also, found relations between quantum causality and entanglement are interesting from a fundamental perspective \cite{ABCFGB15,B16}.
+However, entanglement is mostly discussed at each point in time separately---not actually addressing the entangling power of the dynamics itself---or is studied in terms of input-output relations between the initial and final time---missing out on the entanglement for all intermediate times.
+Importantly, a relation of entanglement dynamics to quantum speed limits has not been established thus far.